 Don’t let anyone try to dictate what you need to do.

 I am clearly not against getting advice from experts – and I am not talking about them.
-I am talking about the negative talkers and thinkers who try to offer their advice based on what they’ve heard or seen.
-Some would even say they have experienced running a VA business and it was a failure.
+I am talking about the negative talkers and thinkers who try to offer their advice based on what they’ve heard or seen and not from their actual experiences.
+Some who have experienced running a VA business and failed may even advice you against starting your own.

 Sit down and plan how you’re going to fund your business.